In this lesson, we’re going to learn about the Comparable

 @Override

-public int compareTo(Album o) {
+public int compareTo(Album other) {

-return this.title.compareTo(o.title);
+return this.title.compareTo(other.title);

 }